 New U.S. News & World Report rankings again place Duke University School of Medicine among the top 10 medical schools in the nation.
-Duke tied for 8th with Columbia University.
+Duke ranked 8th.

 Five of Duke’s medical education specialty programs also were ranked in the top 10:

-The Duke University School of Medicine comprises 21 basic science and clinical departments and numerous centers and institutes, with more than 2,000 faculty members.
-For the class entering in September 2014, the School of Medicine received more than 6,100 applications for 109 slots
+The Duke University School of Medicine comprises 22 basic science and clinical departments and numerous centers and institutes, with about 2,136 faculty members.
+For the class entering in September 2014, the School of Medicine received more than 7,105 applications for 115 slots.

 School of Medicine: